top of page

 Today their future is in jeopardy.

 Since the first Pentecost and spread of the Gospel, pilgrims have been the lifeblood of these communities: economically, spiritually and politically.
 Their absence for the last two years has had a devastating effect.
-The future of the world’s oldest Christian community is in jeopardy and without them the future would be darker for all who live in the Holy Land.
+The future of the world’s oldest Christian community is in jeopardy and without them the future would be darker for all who live in the Land.

 • They make up just 1.6% of the population of Gaza, East Jerusalem and the West Bank combined (about 50k people).